Home / Health Insurance / Articles / Nutrition / The impact of processed foods on health and how to make healthier choices

 The overwhelming majority of processed foods contain high levels of salt, fat, and sugar, all of which can contribute to serious health issues.
 The overconsumption of these ingredients increases the risk of obesity, stroke, high blood pressure, and diabetes.
 In addition, processed foods are often low in important vitamins and minerals, meaning that diets based on these foods can be lacking in vital nutrients.

 One of the most concerning issues is that foods that seem healthy at first glance can be laden with hidden sugar.
-For instance, yogurts, shakes, and smoothies that are labelled as 'low fat' can often be full of added sugar, while breakfast cereals often contain high levels of sodium.
-It is therefore important to be aware of the hidden ingredients in processed foods and to read label carefully.
+For instance, yoghurts, shakes, and smoothies that are labelled as 'low fat' can often be full of added sugar, while breakfast cereals often contain high levels of sodium.
+It is, therefore, important to be aware of the hidden ingredients in processed foods and to read labels carefully.

 Thankfully, there are a number of steps that we can take to stay healthy and reduce the risks associated with processed foods.
 Firstly, it is important to remember that fresh, unprocessed foods are always the best choice.
 Eating more fruit, vegetables, and whole grains can provide all the essential nutrients we need.

-Furthermore, it is also important to take regular exercise and engage in other activities that help to improve our physical and mental health.
-Becoming more involved in our community and spending time outdoors can help add an extra sense of wellbeing, while regular exercise is important for maintaining a healthy weight and an active lifestyle.
+Furthermore, it is also important to exercise regularly and engage in other activities that help improve our physical and mental health.
+Becoming more involved in our community and spending time outdoors can help add an extra sense of well-being, while regular exercise is important for maintaining a healthy weight and an active lifestyle.

 By making healthier choices such as eating more fresh, unprocessed foods, limiting the amount of processed and packaged snacks consumed, and taking regular exercise, we can all reduce the risks associated with processed food and ensure we are living healthier and happier lives.